-In the 80 years since Robert Johnson made his last recordings in a Dallas warehouse on Park Avenue in the summer of 1937 (he died a year later, probably poisoned), fans and researchers have solved many of the mysteries surrounding the talented young African American itinerant musician who was--by all accounts--a legend in his time from the moment he released his first single "Terraplane Blues."
+In the 80 years since Robert Johnson made his last recordings in a Dallas warehouse in the summer of 1937 (he died a year later, probably poisoned), fans and researchers have solved many of the mysteries surrounding the engimatic young African American itinerant musician who was--by all accounts--a legend in his time from the moment he released his first single "Terraplane Blues" on the Vocalion label.

 How old were you when you first heard Robert Johnson?

 I first heard Robert Johnson, I guess, when Sam Charters' The County Blues first came out on RBF Records.
 It had "Preachin' Blues" on it.
 I must have been around 16.
 I can remember vividly the day I discovered the album – no advance warning, no idea it was coming out – when I walked into Sam Goody's on 49th or 50th in NYC in the fall of '61.
 I was 17, a freshman at Columbia, and not only was King of the Delta Blues Singers in the blues bin but so was Big Joe Williams' Piney Woods Blues on Delmark (I think it still had the "k”).
 I bought them both and spent the rest of the day – the rest of the week! – listening to them over and over.

 What makes Robert stand out from his contemporaries like Son House, Tommy Johnson or even the great Charley Patton